Mrian07/Proyeksi/docs/system-admin-guide/authentication/kerberos/README.md

 # Kerberos integration

 <div class="alert alert-info" role="alert">
-**Note**: This documentation is valid for the OpenProject Enterprise Edition only.
+**Note**: This documentation is valid for the ProyeksiApp Enterprise Edition only.
 </div>

 [Kerberos](https://web.mit.edu/kerberos/) allows you to authenticate user requests to a service within a computer network.
-You can integrate it with OpenProject with the use of [Kerberos Apache module](http://modauthkerb.sourceforge.net/) (`mod_auth_kerb`) plugging into the OpenProject packaged installation using Apache web server.
+You can integrate it with ProyeksiApp with the use of [Kerberos Apache module](http://modauthkerb.sourceforge.net/) (`mod_auth_kerb`) plugging into the ProyeksiApp packaged installation using Apache web server.

 This guide will also apply for Docker-based installation, if you have an outer proxying server such as Apache2 that you can configure to use Kerberos.
-This guide however focuses on the packaged installation of OpenProject.
+This guide however focuses on the packaged installation of ProyeksiApp.

-## Step 1: Creating Kerberos service and keytab for OpenProject
+## Step 1: Creating Kerberos service and keytab for ProyeksiApp

-Assuming you have Kerberos set up with a realm, you need to create a Kerberos service Principal for the OpenProject HTTP service.
-In the course of this guide, we're going to assume your realm is `EXAMPLE.COM` and your OpenProject installation is running at `openproject.example.com`.
+Assuming you have Kerberos set up with a realm, you need to create a Kerberos service Principal for the ProyeksiApp HTTP service.
+In the course of this guide, we're going to assume your realm is `EXAMPLE.COM` and your ProyeksiApp installation is running at `openproject.example.com`.

-Create the service principal (e.g. using `kadmin`) and a keytab for OpenProject used for Apache with the following commands:
+Create the service principal (e.g. using `kadmin`) and a keytab for ProyeksiApp used for Apache with the following commands: